-Fully anonymized data will be extracted from the VALORE project multi-regional claims databases, covering a total underlying population of around 2/3 of the total Italian population from 2010 to 2022.
+Fully anonymized data will be extracted from the VALORE project multi-regional claims databases, covering a total underlying population of around 2/3 (around 40 millions) of the total Italian population from 2010 to 2022.
 In particular, the following regional claims databases will be considered: (1) inhabitant registry, including demographic information about the date of birth, sex, and date of registration in the regional healthcare system; (2) drug dispensing from hospital and territorial pharmacy claims database; (3) Hospital Discharge Records (HDR), including information on the date of hospital admission and discharge, diagnosis-related group (DRG), principal diagnosis and up to five secondary diagnoses, and principal procedure and up to five secondary procedures; (4) Exemptions (EXE) from healthcare service co-payment database, collecting coded information about chronic diseases or socioeconomic factors and outpatient diagnostic tests and specialist's visits database.
-Coverage of all these healthcare services is very high since Italy has National Health Service offering universal care for all residents in each region.
-Drugs were coded using the Anatomical Therapeutic Chemical (ATC) classification system and the defined daily dose (DDD) was used as the unit to estimate drug exposure for bDMARDs, while indication of use and causes of hospitalization were coded using the International Classification of Disease, 9th revision, Clinical Modification (ICD 9-CM).
+Health coverage, and thus capture of the Italian population in the multi-regional claims databases, is very high since Italy has National Health Service offering universal care for all residents in each region.
+Drugs were coded using the Anatomical Therapeutic Chemical (ATC) classification system and the defined daily dose (DDD) was used as the unit to estimate drug exposure for